FACTS: A Factored State-Space Framework For World Modelling: Experiments

 \section{Experiments}

 We design experiments to evaluate the effectiveness of FACTS in world modelling.
-We frame world modelling as a prediction task, where the model must predict future events in complex environments based on observed history, and evaluate a model's performance by its prediction accuracy.
-We conduct experiments on two environments: the multivariate time series (MTS) benchmark for forecasting and the CLEVRER multi-object video dataset for video prediction.
+We frame world modelling as a prediction task, where the model must predict future events in complex environments based on observed history, and we assess its performance by prediction accuracy.
+Experiments are conducted on three environments: the multivariate time series (MTS) benchmark for forecasting, synthetic multi-object videos~\citep{yiclevrer,greff2021kubric,lin2020gswm}, and dynamic-graph node prediction~\citep{li2018diffusion}.
+Additionally, Appendix~\ref{ablation_app} presents an extensive ablation study that highlights the robustness of FACTS.